santhanamhari/starter-hugo-academic/content/project/maskrcnn/index.md

 slides: example
 ---

-Expanded Faster R-CNN structure to accomodate a Feature Pyramid Network and extend it by adding a mask branch to the network head architecture for segmentation prediction.
+Expanded Faster R-CNN structure to accomodate a Feature Pyramid Network and extended it by adding a mask branch to the network head architecture.